-Animals Handling Prohibition.
+Animals Handling Prohibition

 Dogs and other animals, like humans, may harbor pathogens that are transmissible through food.
 Handling or caring for animals that may be legally present is prohibited because of the risk of contamination of food employee hands and clothing.
+In food service establishments that have been approved for a dog-friendly patio, the Person-In-Charge (PIC) must ensure that customers are notified of their responsibility and of the location for equipment and supplies to clean up after their dogs if there is an accident because food employees are not allowed to handle or care for any animals.